plotly/plotly.github.io/_posts/2015-08-13-how-sharing-works-in-plotly.md

 Moving a private item to a public folder will make that item public for the time it's in that folder, and the **Sharing** icon will be greyed-out.
 Moving a public item to a private folder will NOT make that item private.

-Creating a new item in a public folder will create a an item that is public AS LONG AS IT'S IN A PUBLIC FOLDER.
-Moving it to a private folder or to your Home folder will make it revert to being private.
+Creating a new item in a public folder will create a an item that is public as long as it's in a public folder.
+Moving it to a private folder or to your **Home** folder will make it revert to being private.
 Creating a new item in a private folder will create a private item.

 ###How does this work with the APIs?